|TinyBooks Pro Info||Download TinyBooksPro.zip||Buy Now (Individuals - US$ 79.)|

 1 - The Company Name - For this demo, you can see I've typed in "The Demo Company" as the name of the business.

 2 - The Fiscal Year - Each TinyBooks Pro document covers "the books" for one company (or family), for one year.
 You must specify the business year that this document covers.
 Most people choose a standard "January to December" calendar year.
-In this tutorial, we'll create a document that covers January to December of 2014.
-(I'm actually writing this tutorial in 2013, but I decided to use 2014 so this page won't look outdated for another year or so!
-Sneaky, eh?)
+In this tutorial, we'll create a document that covers January to December of 2018.

-The suggested name includes a file extension called ".TB8" which denotes that this document was created with version 8 of TinyBooks Pro.
-Depending on how you have your own Mac set up, the files you save may or may not actually show the extension.
+The suggested name includes a file extension called ".tb10" which denotes that this document was created with version 10 of TinyBooks Pro.
+Depending on how you have your own Mac set up, the files you save may or may not actually show the file extension.
 Apple sometimes likes to hide the complexity from users.
 But, don't worry, even if you can't see it, the file extension is really there.

 IMPORTANT NOTE: All of the most important information that TinyBooks Pro knows about your company is stored in this one document that you just created and named.
 In the future, this is the document that you will double-click to start "doing the books."
 Unlike other accounting programs that use multiple files to store such information, TinyBooks Pro simply stores everything in this one file.
 It's easy to find, easy to backup, easy to understand, etc.

-Once you save your TinyBooks Pro document (also known as your "set of books"), you'll see an empty Monthly Expense/Income Window appear.
+Once you save your TinyBooks Pro document (also known as your "set of books", or just "the books"), you'll see an empty Monthly Expense/Income Window appear.
 It will look something like this...

 ...and, by the way, if the columns you see look a little different than the picture, it might be because you are showing or hiding the Tax fields (which we'll talk about later.)
 For now, try pressing Command-T (for "Tax") or choosing the "Show/Hide Tax Fields" from the TinyBooks Pro Utility Menu.
 You can also try enlarging the width of the window to show more columns.